nadben-dat/JDBC-1/Exercise.md

 3

-Refactor your code with a:
+Refactor your code and add a:
 **DatabaseConnectionManager class**<br>
 All database connection related info must be contained here<br>
 Create a method in the class that: